-Oregon law also allows a public agency's contract review board to grant an exemption from competitive bidding requirements, allowing the agency to award public improvement contracts using an alternative contracting method.
+Oregon law also allows a public agency's CRB to grant an exemption from competitive bidding requirements, allowing the agency to award public improvement contracts using an alternative contracting method.
 Alternative contracting methods allow public agencies to consider factors in addition to price when selecting a contractor, such as experience, qualifications, safety and small business participation.